 5. Change the front door and windows

 If a buyer comes to your home, what would be their first impression?
 Is your property smart?
 Does it have a nice door and windows, or does the exterior look attractive or cheap and nasty?
 Is it secure?
-These are all things to consider.
-Have a look at other doors in your neighbourhood to get an idea of what may suit your home.
+These are all things to consider, especially if you live in an expensive city like London or Chicago in the U.S. Have a look at other doors in your neighbourhood to get an idea of what may suit your home.
 If your windows don’t match your house, try changing them to suit the age and style of the property, but don’t do anything just for the sake of it.